JeffreySarnoff/ArbNumerics.jl/README.md

 After the installation is done. `using ArbNumerics` will make this package available.

 Reading the sections that follow gives you a good platform from which to develop.

+- consider adding `Readables.jl` and `using ArbNumerics, Readables`

 ## Constructors